slenderq/chess-ai-attempts/README.md

 * Fix checkmating blunders in the tests

+* actually structure the search like a human (checks, captures, attacks, development)BBB

 ## Resources
 List of links that I used to  make this.
 - https://www.chessprogramming.org/Main_Page